 I just finished reading a wonderful article on slave housing in Montgomery County, Maryland, where one of my branches is from.
-A small part of the article is posted here.

 I’ve been pondering alot lately how we need to reconsider how our enslaved ancestors lived; the physical dimensions of that space and what it said about their lives.
 Not long ago I posted a recommendation for a book called “Back of the Big House”, and that book got me thinking about the topic much more deeply.
 It pains me that so many slave houses are no longer standing.